voxsim/knowledge/computer-science/recursion.md

   - Knowing whether or not you will reach a base case is integral to correctly using recursion.
   - Often used in Depth First Search

-Pseudo Code of Moving Through an array (this is why iteration is used for this)

 ```
 recursive method (array, n)
   if array[n] is not nil